When I was planning my trip to Sydney, I kept on hearing how incredible the Coogee to Bondi walk was.

 This is another portion of the walk that is very scenic to take in as you see the dramatic coastline edge and waves crashing in from nearby.

 Right around the corner from Bronte Beach is Tamarama Beach.
-As you make your way around Bronte, you will get some great views from up top, and then you will soon get some more views from up top of Tamarama.
+As you make your way around Bronte, you will get some great views from up top.
+You will soon get some more views from the top of Tamarama.

 After circling around the beach, head on the path closest to the water as you make the final approach of the Coogee to Bondi walk.

-After circling around Tamarama Beach you will get some scenic views from both in front and behind you of the rocky cliff edge before Bondi Beach comes into view.
+After heading around Tamarama Beach, walk along Mackenzies Point.
+From there, you will get some scenic views from both in front and behind you of the rocky cliff edge before Bondi Beach comes into view.

 Soon enough you will reach the one and only Bondi Beach!

-One of the first things you will see is the famous Bondi Icebergs Club and its incredible pool.
+One of the first things you will see is the famous Bondi Icebergs Club and its incredible ocean pool.
+This is a good place to take a swim, have a meal, and just enjoy the final stop of the walk.

-You can continue the walk down to the beach itself, enjoy the graffiti art, and then take some time to just relax on the beach after completing the Coogee to Bondi walk.
+After arriving near the southern end of the beach, you can continue the walk down to the beach itself.
+From there, enjoy the graffiti art, and then take some time to just relax on the beach after completing the Coogee to Bondi walk.

-If you are staying in the harbour area, the easiest way is to jump onto the 333N bus, which stops right in front of Bondi Beach.
-These busses run every 30 minutes and you should be back in no time.
+If you are staying in the harbor area, the easiest way is to jump onto the 333N bus, which stops right in front of north Bondi Beach.
+These buses run every 30 minutes and you should be back in no time.

 There are a variety of different options to choose from when deciding where to stay in Sydney.
 One of the most popular options is to just stay within the Sydney Harbour / CBD / Downtown Area.

-Below are some accommodation choices at different price points to better help you make your pick.
+Below are some accommodation choices at different price points to help you make your pick.

-I hope that this guide has given you a bit better idea of how to go about the Coogee to Bondi walk and what to expect along the way.
+I hope that this guide has given you a bit better idea of how to go about the Coogee to Bondi walk and what makes this one of the best things to do in Sydney.

 It really was one of the best walks I have been on and a trip to Sydney is not complete without taking part yourself.

-If you have any questions or comments feel free to write them in below!
+If you have any questions or comments feel free to write them below!

 Vanessa